Hisense A6N vs Samsung DU8002 (IPS)

 62%

-Unfortunately, the viewing angles on the Hisense A6N model are poor, which is typical for VA panels.
-When watching from a greater angle, the picture quickly loses quality – colours fade, and contrast significantly decreases.
-The best visual experience can be achieved by sitting directly in front of the television, as even a slight shift to the side results in a deterioration of colour reproduction and contrast.
-This limitation can be significant in larger rooms where viewers are positioned at different angles relative to the screen.
+Unfortunately, the viewing angles on the Hisense A6N are poor, which is typical for VA panels.
+When watching from a wider angle the picture quickly loses quality, with colours fading and contrast dropping significantly.
+You get the best visual experience when sitting straight in front of the TV, because even a small shift to the side leads to poorer colour and contrast reproduction.
+This limitation can be significant in larger rooms where viewers sit at different angles to the screen.

 DU8002 has really great viewing angles, thanks to the IPS panel.
 Even when looking at the screen from the side, the picture remains clear and the colours vibrant.
 This is a big plus, especially if we often watch movies with a larger group or work on a wide desk.
 You don’t have to worry about someone sitting on the side seeing a washed-out image – here, everything looks good, regardless of the angle.